You are using an outdated browser. Please upgrade your browser to improve your experience.

 Of course, there’s a lot that you can do for yourself without too much effort.
 There’s a wealth of information on the internet (including this website of course!), in books and in the media that we can all easily access.

 Just reading the money pages of your favourite newspaper each week will put you head and shoulders above most of your friends in terms of your financial knowledge.
-Just picking up these bits and pieces of information each week can materially improve your wealth.
+Picking up these bits and pieces of information each week can materially improve your wealth.

 Basic free financial advice